-- 2. Athletic training students are required to maintain current certification in Emergency Cardiac Care (ECC) during their time enrolled in the MAT. - 3.
-A copy of the students ECC will be kept in the student's program file in ATrack. - 4.
-ECC recertification opportunities are offered on an annual basis.
-Students in need of recertification will be informed by the Program Director of the availability of classes offered. - 5.
-ECC verification will be provided to the student's clinical sites when requested. - 6.
-Students that do not have current ECC certification will not be able to participate in clinical experiences until proof of certification is provided.
+- 1. Basic Life Support (BLS) from the American Heart Association certification is provided in AT 620. - A copy of a current CPR certification card must be submitted to ATrack prior to beginning clinical experiences.
+Copy must be front and back of the card & card must be signed.
+Ecards are also acceptable. - 3.
+Athletic training students are required to maintain current certification in Emergency Cardiac Care (ECC) during their time enrolled in the MAT. - 4.
+A copy of the students ECC will be kept in the student's program file in ATrack. - ECC recertification opportunities are offered on an annual basis.
+Students in need of recertification will be informed by the Program Director of the availability of classes offered. - 6.
+ECC verification will be provided to the student's clinical sites when requested.

+7. Students that do not have current ECC certification will not be able to participate in clinical experiences until proof of certification is provided.